-This allows you to identify specific types of point defects, e.g. vacancies or antisites.
-OVITO's particle selection tools, in particular the Expression Select modifier, can be used to select the sites that meet specific criteria, for example A-sites that are occupied by a B-atom.
-You can find a detailed example of how to also accomplish this selection using the Python Script modifier in the scripting documentation of the Wigner-Seitz modifier.
+OVITO's particle selection tools, in particular the Expression Select modifier, can be used to select the sites that meet specific criteria, for example A-sites that are occupied by a B-atom (antisite).
+Another way of selecting this type of defect sites is using OVITO's scripting interface or OVITO's Python Script modifier.
+You can find a detailed example in the scripting documentation of the Wigner-Seitz modifier.

 This option lets the modifier first rescale the simulation cell of the displaced configuration including all particle positions to match the cell shape of the reference configuration before performing the Wigner-Seitz analysis.
 This effectively eliminates any macroscopic, homogeneous deformation of the simulation cell, and the atomic displacements will reflect only the internal motion of particles.